ARBrazil/ARBrazil/README.md

 - 👋 Hi, I’m @ARBrazil
-- 👀 I’m interested in customer success, data, and weight lifting
+- 👀 I’m interested in customer success, front-end development, and weight lifting
 - 🌱 I’m currently learning various languages
-- 💞️ I’m looking to meet others interested in HTML, CSS, JavaScript & Java
+- 💞️ I’m looking to meet others interested in HTML, CSS, JavaScript & React
-- 📫 How to reach me is by email at Abrazil1922@gmail.com
+- 📫 How to reach me is by email at Abrazil1922@gmail.com.

 <!---
 ARBrazil/ARBrazil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.